By Amita Goyal, Partner, Zinnov; Ankit Mishra, Project Lead, Zinnov; Aadhar Agrawal, Project Lead, Zinnov; Shreya Ghose, Marketing, Zinnov

 f.
 Employee Laws

 EU citizens do not require any work permit to be hired locally.
 They can apply for a temporary residence permit (can be arranged from Voivodeship Office) which lasts for 3 years, where they also receive health and social security coverage.
 However, prospects from non-EU countries usually need an official employment offer from a Polish company to qualify for a work permit.
 SP companies such as Accenture, IBM, HP, etc., are primarily the ones who sponsor these work permits.

 30% of the IT workforce is engaged through the B2B model, which is essentially a direct business relationship formed between the specialist and the company, with an agreed notice period of a month usually.
+This results in a higher in-hand salary for engineers.
 Under this model, the CTC (Cost to company) is an agreed-upon monthly amount based on invoicing, VAT (23%), income tax (19%), and social security.
 The notice period is divided into 3 categories:

 - 2 weeks if the time of employment < 6 months

 - 1 month if the time of employment > 6 months and < 3 years

 - 3 months if the time of employment > 3 years

 Polish laws are moderately employee-centric.
 Severance pay depends on the duration of employment with the employer, ranging anywhere from a month to three months of pay.
 Also, in case of termination, the employers in Poland need to inform the trade union regarding the intention behind terminating an employee and provide substantial reasons for dismissal.